 Know that your hopes and dreams, struggles and questions, celebrations and sorrows are all welcome here at Arlington Presbyterian.

-In order to living into that holy welcome, Arlington Presbyterian is what’s known as a More Light Congregation, a designation that a congregation takes within the PCUSA to work for the full participation of lesbian, gay, bisexual, and transgender, and queer (LGBTQ) people in the life, ministry, and witness of the Church and society.
-We are incredibly proud to be a More Light congregation in South Arlington.
+In order to living into that holy welcome, Arlington Presbyterian is what’s known as a More Light Congregation, a designation that a congregation takes within the PCUSA to signify it is working for the full participation of LGBTQIA people in the life, ministry, and witness of the Church and society.

 APC is a place of new beginnings—now and always.
-Join us on this faithful adventure of love, compassion, and justice.
+Join us on this faithful adventure of love, neighborliness, and justice.